Peace lines: History

-The stated purpose of the peace lines is to minimise inter-communal violence between Catholics (most of whom are nationalists who self-identify as Irish) and Protestants (most of whom are unionists who self-identify as British).
+The stated purpose of the peace lines is to minimize inter-communal violence between Catholics (most of whom are nationalists who self-identify as Irish) and Protestants (most of whom are unionists who self-identify as British).

-The peace lines range in length from a few hundred metres (yards) to over 3 mi.
+The peace lines range in length from a few hundred meters (yards) to over 3 mi.
 They may be made of iron, brick, steel or a combination of the three and are up to 25 ft high.
 Some have gates in them (sometimes staffed by police) that allow passage during daylight but are closed at night.

-In recent years, they have even become locations for tourism.
+In recent years, they have become locations for tourism.
 Black taxis now take groups of tourists around Belfast's peace lines, trouble spots and famous murals.

-The most prominent peace lines in the past few years separate the nationalist Falls Road and unionist Shankill Road areas of West Belfast; the nationalist Short Strand from the unionist Cluan Place areas of East Belfast, the unionist Corcrain Road and the nationalist Orbins Drive in Portadown and the unionist Fountain Estate and nationalist Bishop Street area of Derry.
+The most prominent peace lines in the past few years separate the nationalist Falls Road and unionist Shankill Road areas of West Belfast; the nationalist Short Strand from the unionist Cluan Place areas of East Belfast, the unionist Corcrain Road and the nationalist Obins Drive in Portadown and the unionist Fountain Estate and nationalist Bishop Street area of Derry.

 In 2008, a public discussion began about how and when the peace lines could be removed.
 Belfast City Council agreed to develop a strategy regarding the removal of peace walls on 1 September 2011.
 At the end of 2011, several local community initiatives resulted in the opening of a number of interface structures for a trial period.
 A study was released in 2012 indicating that 69% of residents believe that the peace walls are still necessary because of potential violence.

 In January 2012, the International Fund for Ireland launched a Peace Walls funding programme to support local communities who want to work towards beginning to remove the peace walls.
 In May 2013, the Northern Ireland Executive committed to the removal of all peace lines by mutual consent by 2023.

 In 2017, the Belfast Interface Project published a study entitled "Interface Barriers, Peacelines & Defensive Architecture" that identified 97 separate walls, barriers and interfaces in Belfast.
 A history of the development of these structures can be found at the Peacewall Archive.

 In September 2017, the Northern Ireland Department of Justice published its Interface Programme, established to deliver the commitment made by the Northern Ireland Executive to remove all Interface structures by 2023 under the Together: Building a United Community Strategy.

 In September 2019, a series of events were held in Belfast to mark the anniversary of 50 years of peace lines in the city.
 This included an international conference alongside other events to discuss the past and possible future of the peace lines.